BenPyton/ProceduralDungeon/Door-Types.md

+# Door Types

 By default, the room data's doors are set with no door type.\
-In that case, they'll use the default door size from the [[Plugin Settings]].
+In that case, they'll use the default door size from the [plugin settings](Plugin-Settings.md).

 However, you can create door type assets to diversify your doors in the dungeon.
 Door types act like some tag system.
 A room can connect to another room's door only if it has the same door type.\
-You can check a room compatibility with a door before-hand with the `Get Compatible Room Data` function of the [[dungeon generator|Dungeon Generator]].
+You can check a room compatibility with a door before-hand with the `Get Compatible Room Data` function of the [dungeon generator](Dungeon-Generator.md).
 This function will return all room data with at least one door of the same type as the provided door.

 Creating a door type is as simple as 2 clicks: right-click on your content browser and select `Procedural Dungeon` -> `Door Type`.